-I ask my husband to tackle things for me when he is home.
+I also ask my husband to tackle things for me when he is home and I’m working.

 Get Back to Work ASAP

-No matter the interruption, do your best to get back to work ASAP.
-Otherwise you risk not ever returning.
+No matter the interruption, do your best to return to work ASAP.
+Otherwise, you risk not ever returning.

 It’s so easy for negative self-talk to discourage us, especially when we’re dealing with interruptions.